vtsyvina/CliqueSNV/README.md

 1.5.7
 - "-fc", "-ch" parameters to provide less conservative strategy as in versions 1.4.*
 - put 'N' instead of '-' in haplotypes if the position is not covered by any read

+2.0.0
+- New "sliding window" approach in haplotypes reconstructing.
+More details above
+- Small changes to handle deletion regions better and SNPs on the edges of reads
+- "-fc", "-ch" - parameters not supported because of a new approach

 ## Any questions
 With any questions. please, contact: v.tsyvina@gmail.com